Logarithmic resolution via multi-weighted blow-ups: Introduction

-If $Y$ is smooth with the trivial logarithmic structure, then $X^{\logsm} = X^{\sm}$, so in particular one recovers logarithmic embedded resolution in the classical sense.
-We remark too that the logarithmic structure on each $Y_i$ is \emph{defined by combining ``the new exceptional divisors on $Y_i$'' with the logarithmic structure on $Y_{i-1}$}.
+If $Y$ is smooth with the trivial logarithmic structure, then $X^{\logsm} = X^{\sm}$, so in particular we recover logarithmic embedded resolution in the classical sense.
+We remark too that the logarithmic structure on each $Y_i$ is defined by combining ``the new exceptional divisors on $Y_i$'' with the logarithmic structure on $Y_{i-1}$.